codatio/codat-docs/docs/enterprise/tech-overview/architecture/shared-responsibility-model.md

 hide_table_of_contents: false
 ---

 Operations at Codat are performed entirely on cloud hosted platforms.
 As such, responsibilities vary across layers of the stack.
-You can see Microsoft's approach to dividing responsibility in the cloud on the image below.
+You can see Microsoft's approach to dividing responsibility in the cloud below.
 ![Microsoft's division of responsibility in the cloud](ms-shared-responsibility.svg)

 ## Resposibilities by party